 Alternative investments represent asset classes of just about anything outside the realm of traditional stocks, bonds and cash equivalents.
 Many investment options fall into this category including but not limited to, real estate, commodities, hedge funds, private debt and equity.

-Alternative investments, or alternatives, have gained favor among financial professionals in recent years.
+Alternative investments, or alternatives, have gained favor among financial advisors in recent years.
 As markets have become more unpredictable, investors have sought assets that are less correlated with the variations experienced with daily market pricing.
 This has advanced an allocation model with four general investment options:

-© 2017 CNL Intellectual Properties, Inc.| All Rights Reserved.
+© 2019 CNL Securities Corp.| All Rights Reserved.

-CNL® and the Squares Within Squares design trademarks are used under license from CNL Intellectual Properties, Inc.
+CNL® and the Squares Within Squares design trademarks are used under license from CNL Intellectual Properties, LLC.